animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 <div class="paragraph">

-During the Spring container startup, once it has been initialized, the `Instantiator`, by default, registers itself with the {data-store-name}
-serialization system and performs wiring on all instances of `SomeDataSerializableClass` created by {data-store-name} during deserialization.
+During the Spring container startup, once it has been initialized, the `Instantiator`, by default, registers itself with the GemFire serialization system and performs wiring on all instances of `SomeDataSerializableClass` created by GemFire during deserialization.

 </div>